-I am currently a Volunteer with the international non-governmental organisation ATD Fourth World.
-Throughout the years, I facilitated ‘Street Libraries’ reading books to children; Cooked for hundreds of guests during international meetings; Conducted activities with youth speaking French, English and Spanish; Organised workshops for adults and children; Transcribed recordings of hour-long meetings; Wrote articles for the international website; Participated in study group research sessions on poverty and social work.
+I have volunteered and worked with the international non-governmental organisation ATD Fourth World, an anti-poverty and human rights-based charity.
+Throughout the years, I facilitated ‘Street Libraries’ reading books to children, organised workshops for families, transcribed recordings of hour-long meetings, wrote articles for the international website, produced digital content across social media platforms, participated in study group research sessions on poverty and social work, and facilitated workshops around photography for people with lived experience of poverty.
 I always feel the most fulfilled when I participate to projects aiming towards equality and justice.

 In the past, I wrote articles for the student media Pépère News, when I was enrolled in France’s Top 1 school of journalism in Lille.
 I was a Political Editor-in-Chief for a year, suggesting ideas and supporting our authors with advice and proofreading.
 Click here to see my articles (in French).